 This is where the power of observation comes in.
 Study your property and similar properties around the neighborhood.
 What features does your property have that others don’t?

 You should be able to find distinguishable traits from the others.
 What do you offer that’s an important consideration for a renter?
+Those features could even act as an extra source of income, benefiting you alongside your tenants.

 For example, if you have a large garden space then you can promote that.
 This will attract those who appreciate horticulture.
 You can make this one of your central selling points in your property listing to earn a wider pool of prospective renters.